theParadoxicalWizard/Chatkit-Mac/README.md

 - Clone the repository
 - Install all dependencies with `npm install`.
 This will take longer than normal because of the Electron scripts
 - Start the auth server with `npm run server`
-- Start the React app with `npm start`.
+- In another terminal window, start the React app with `npm start`.
 This will open the React app in a browser.
 Ignore the browser and move to the next step.
 - Start the desktop app with `npm run electron`